DrPaulBrewer/single-market-robot-simulator/README.md

 3. `y1` the profit of agent 1
 4. `y2` the profit of agent 2
 5. `y3` the profit of agent 3

 ...

 The file will have as many `y*` columns as there are agents.
+For example, if there are 500 agents, columns 3 through 502 will consist of the profits of each of the 500 agents for a single period.
+This is possible because there is no maximum line length or maximum number of columns in the specification for a `.csv` file.
+(See: [RFC4180](https://tools.ietf.org/html/rfc4180)).
+Your favorite spreadsheet or other tools may have limitations, and in such a case you'll need to find something else to complete your analysis or find a way to break the big or wide file into smaller files.

 ##### `effalloc.csv` column format